US Immigration Lawyer in India

 US investor visa or business visa is also popularly known as EB-5 visa which originally started in the early 1990s.
+Our EB 5 immigration lawyer assists foreign investors to seamlessly obtain EB-5 visa.
 This visa allows investors to get a US green card and eventually apply for US citizenship through a well experienced

 US immigration attorney in India.

 This program is also one of the oldest programs in the area of residency and citizenship by investment.
 As of 15th March 2022, the investment amount is US$ 800,000 for businesses located in RC or where there is a high unemployment rate.
 In all other areas, the investment amount is US$ 1,050,000.
 The investor must invest this amount in a new commercial enterprise which will create 10 full-time jobs for local people.
 After creating at least 10 new full-time jobs either directly or indirectly through the capital investment.
 As per USCIS, An EB-5 regional centre is an economic unit, public or private, in the United States that is involved with promoting economic growth.
 Regional centres are designated by USCIS for participation in the Immigrant Investor Program.

 However, apart from the EB-5 visa for investors,